bitcointranscripts/bitcointranscripts/lightning-specification/2023-08-14-specification-call.md

 Speaker 2: Splicing.
 I think we kind of talked about it earlier as far as breaking stuff.
 Getting better.
 You're breaking stuff better.

 Speaker 0: Slowly moving along.
 Nothing major to report.
-We want one thing — we discussed today with [Redacted] — it's not clear in the spec, but if you have a pending splice that's not confirmed: Do you allow another splice to be added as a child or do you force the other peer to RBF the pending splice if they want to make more contributions?
+We want one thing — we discussed today with [redacted] — it's not clear in the spec, but if you have a pending splice that's not confirmed: Do you allow another splice to be added as a child or do you force the other peer to RBF the pending splice if they want to make more contributions?
 I think it would make sense to always force RBFing when splices are unconfirmed because it's more efficient, but the spec doesn't say anything about it, and I don't know if the implementation does anything about that.

 Speaker 1: Yeah, no, because when one of the splices is confirmed, you assume it cancels all the others.
 So, it's kind of implied they're at the same level.
 So, they're all competing against each other.
 Otherwise, you have to start introducing dependency trees and stuff and that's just messy.